-Recent analysis on Japan, sumo, and policy.
+Recent analysis on Japan, sumo, and institutional form.

-Why Prime Minister Takaichi Should Refuse to Enter Sumo’s Dohyo |
+Why Prime Minister Takaichi Should Refuse to Enter Sumo’s Dohyō |

 The Japan Times